cchudzicki-ocw-testing/ids.333-fall-2021/content/resources/unit-10-utility-video-1.md

     \ may be removed.
 More details at https://ocw.mit.edu/comments."
   youtube_id: cF6he3JbWbs
 ---
-Valuation of distributions of outcomes, involves risk-reward trade-offs between average and extreme performance.
+Valuation of distributions of outcomes involves risk-reward trade-offs between average and extreme performance.
 As these trade-offs are generally subjective, optimization is not meaningful.